stclaird/Cloud-IP-Address-Ranges/README.md

 # Cloud IP to DB
-This project creates is a simple to that creates a SQLite database containing CIDR records from large and large-ish cloud or hosting provider platforms.
-Currently, the project imports IP CIDR networks from the following:
+A simple tool for importing CIDR records from large and large-ish cloud or hosting providers and outputs them as a SQLlite database.
+Currently, the project imports IP CIDR networks from the following providers:

 - Amazon Web Services (AWS)
 - Google Cloud (GCP)